 A Bit of Fun

 You can add a playful twist to these tea sandwiches by using cookie cutters to create different shapes.
-Make the sandwiches full-size and use different cookie cutters—from princess tiaras to rocket ships—to cut them into desired shapes.
+Make full-sized sandwiches and use different cookie cutters—from princess tiaras to rocket ships—to cut them into desired shapes.

 These sandwiches can also be turned into pinwheels.
 Skip toasting the bread, and roll up the made sandwich instead.
 Then turn the roll on its side and cut it into pinwheels, securing with a toothpick.